 Those four stages in general are referred to as the left-hand side of the EDRM.
 And that's where IT should be most intensely involved.

 The right-hand side of the EDRM is really where the attorneys play, and that is processing.
 Along with this stage are also the review and analysis stages.
 This is simply the attorneys being able to either manually or with some software help decide how relevant any given piece of data is to the legal matter at hand.
-After that, follow the production and presentation stages where relevant data is produced in a form that the opposing counsel or judge can see.3.
-What do storage administrators need to know about the left side of the EDRM?
+After that, follow the production and presentation stages where relevant data is produced in a form that the opposing counsel or judge can see.

 The left-hand side is where IT is going to have the most impact and the most demands.
 I am going to break this down into two concerns or processes.
 The first one is the need for attorneys to have IT support.
 The attorneys might not know how important this is until the corporation gets slapped with sanctions.
 But if IT is aware of what kind of pressures and challenges the attorneys are operating under, then IT can suggest software technology that will help them to do this, and will tremendously aid that particular business process.